GitCodeCareer/hiring-system/README.md

 ### RTFM or Read The F##king Manual

-Read the manual - will try to collect on the readme all links and information about Project and also how you must participate in this project, templates for ISSUE, PULL etc...
+Read the manual - will try to collect on the readme all links and information about Project and also how you must participate in this project, templates for [ISSUES](/hacktoberfest--hiring-system/ISSUES.md), [PULL](/hacktoberfest--hiring-system/PULL.md), [NEXT-TASK](/hacktoberfest--hiring-system/NEXT-TASK), [CHART-GRAPH](/hacktoberfest--hiring-system/CHART-GRAPH.md), [COMMENTED-ADVANCED-CODE-TEMPLATE](/hacktoberfest--hiring-system/COMMENTED-ADVANCED-CODE-TEMPLATE.md)

 ### Just try